Peggy Johnson: Early life and education

 Johnson was raised in Alhambra, California.
 She has a BS degree in Electrical Engineering from San Diego State University.

 Career

 After college, Johnson joined General Electric as Engineer in their Military Electronics division.

 Johnson later joined Qualcomm, starting out as Engineer who often traveled with business teams to translate technical details of a solution for customers.
 She eventually transitioned from her technical role to a business role within Qualcomm.

 At Qualcomm, she worked on cutting-edge technologies including mobile connectivity and app stores.

 After 24 years at Qualcomm, she joined Microsoft as executive vice-president of business development.
 Microsoft paid Johnson a US$7.8 million signing bonus.
 In this role, she drove business deals and partnerships for the company.

+Johnson joined the board of BlackRock in 2018.

 In August 2020, Johnson joined Magic Leap as chief executive officer.
 After completing Magic Leap's enterprise pivot, she left in October 2023.

 In March 2024, Johnson became the Chief Executive Officer of Agility Robotics.